Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 - And start our chart under that group.

-- And remove the harcoded values on the chart rendering it self (y axis):
+- And remove the harcoded values on the chart rendering itself (y axis):

 ```diff
 - svg